 The movie features a visibly diverse cast, introducing new characters played by actors of color alongside returning white leads.
 The narrative maintains a neutral to positive framing of traditional identities and does not explicitly center around or critique DEI themes.

-The film features Kayla Watts, a supporting character who briefly mentions her bisexuality.
-Her identity is presented matter-of-factly but is entirely incidental to the plot and her character arc.
-There are no significant positive or negative explorations of her identity, resulting in a neutral overall portrayal.
+The film features Kayla Watts, a supporting character whose bisexuality is briefly hinted at but not developed.
+Her identity is incidental to the plot and her character arc, resulting in a neutral portrayal that neither affirms nor denigrates LGBTQ+ themes.

 The film features female characters like Claire Dearing and Kayla Watts who are involved in action sequences, primarily evading dinosaurs or navigating dangerous environments.
 However, there are no scenes depicting a female character engaging in and winning close-quarters physical combat against one or more male opponents.